 How to Apply

-If you are interested in applying, please email Marsha Taichman (email@example.com) and answer the following questions by March 30, 2018:
+If you are interested in the program, please email Marsha Taichman (email@example.com) with the following information:

 - Who is the principal applicant and are there collaborators?